Greetings and Salutations…

 - I would wipe all “Citizen’s United” laws from the books.
 This legislation, pushed through by big business and oligarchs, has done more damage to the American political system than one would have imagined.
 It has opened the door to an unchecked flood of campaign contributions that approach bribes in their influence on elected politicians.

 - We must restructure the rules under which PACs operate.
 For example, right now, it is very easy for a PAC to collect money from anonymous sources for a candidate.
 This is fraught with danger, as it opens the door not only to the ultra-rich in America gaining undue influence over the structure and makeup of the government, but, also allows foreign powers to pump laundered money into the Candidate’s pocket.
+Part of this issue would be dealt with if Citizens United were swept from the books.

 - The IRS should focus more on the churches.
 It is my opinion that ANY church which pushes a specific candidate, or actually campaigns for them is no longer a church, but rather a PAC, and so should be dealt with under those laws and regulations.
 Christ calls the Church to be In the world, but not OF the world.
 Being an active voice in trying to put a ruler in place is very much “Of the world”.